 The local area

 There is plenty to do in the local area.
-There’s Bewilderwood (tree top adventure on a vast scale), National trust properties, the Norfolk broads, Blakeney point seal trips, North Norfolk railway, Dinosaur adventure park and more not too far away.
+There’s BeWILDerwood (tree top adventure on a vast scale) please see here for our review of BeWILDerwood.
+National trust properties, the Norfolk broads, Blakeney point seal trips, North Norfolk railway, Dinosaur adventure park and more not too far away.

 We chose to visit Cromer during our stay and we passed a pleasant few hours there.
 We chose to park high up and walk down to the town.
 This gave us a lovely view of the pier.
 There’s a few amusement arcades and rides, pubs and of course fishing for crabs off the pier.
 We managed to catch a tiddler!
 It was lots of fun though and a first for Jamie and I. Here’s a few photos from our day out in Cromer.